mnbf9rca/outdoor_scales/README.md

 ## Particle / Arduino code

-This code is designed to run on the Particle Photon device.
+This code is designed to run on the Particle Photon device and the code is all in the [particle](particle) subfolder.
 It makes use of the great HX711ADC library from <https://github.com/eliteio/HX711ADC/>

 It assumes: